FRBNY-DSGE/DSGE.jl/docs/src/means_bands.md

   [`forecast_one`](@ref), one variable (e.g. one observable) and one `output_type` at a time.

-- *Transform forecast outputs:* If necessary, apply transformations specified in the `Observable` or `PseudoObservable` type to the given forecast output series.
+- *Transform forecast outputs:* If necessary, use `reverse_transform` to apply transformations specified in the `Observable` or `PseudoObservable` type to the given forecast output series.

 - *Compute means and bands:* Compute the means and density bands of the forecast output.